CFSAN-Biostatistics/CSP2/README.md

 ---
 ## Output
-Yenta outputs basic information about reference and query isolates (contig counts, base counts, data location), as well as detailed alignment and SNP information about each query/reference pair.
+CSP2 outputs basic information about reference and query isolates (contig counts, base counts, data location), as well as detailed alignment and SNP information about each query/reference pair.
 For example, this is the output from the top command above.

 ### /your/out/dir/Sample_Data.tsv
 | Sample_ID  | Data_Type | Read_Data                                                                                                                                                                                                             | Assembly_Data                                                                                                        | Assembly_Contigs | Assembly_Bases |